 Was nicknamed "Bing" after a character named "Bingo" in a comic strip titled "Bingville Bugle."

-Opened the Del Mar racetrack in Del Mar, California in 1937 and collected tickets at the turnstile on opening day.
-Before the start of every day of racing his song "Where the Turf Meets the Surf" is played.
+Bing In a partnership which included Gary Cooper, and Oliver Hardy had the Del Mar racetrack in Del Mar, California built in 1937 and he collected tickets at the turnstile on opening day.
+Before the start of the first and last races on every day of racing his song "Where the Turf Meets the Surf" is played.
 This song was written for Del Mar and never sold commercially.
+The complete song goes - "Down at the old Del Mar, Take a plane, take a train, take a car, There's a smile on every face, And a winner in every race, Where the Turf Meets the Surf,".

 Inducted into the Radio Hall of Fame in 1998.